noir-lang/noir/docs/docs/sdk/usage/add-account.md

 ---
-title: Add a User to the SDK
+title: Add Accounts to the SDK
 ---

 Add a user with the privacy key.